jgraettinger/blog/README.md

 We're building Flow to make this better.
-What I'll show today is how Flow can de-structure this problem into simpler parts that are decoupled from our application logic.
+What I'll show today is how Flow can de-structure this problem into simpler parts that are isolated from our application logic.
 Flow can test the resulting workflow, and can run it to maintain an always-fresh index as a regular PostgreSQL table.